 Me, on the left, Sara in the middle and Caroline on the right.

-We spent the entire time outdoors starting in Pasadena in the pool.
-Then lots of good long walks to get some exercise.
+We spent the majority of the time outdoors either in the pool or taking lots of good long walks to get some exercise.
+However, we did spend a day inside the amazing Broad Museum.

 The museum was founded by Eli and Edythe L. Broad, philanthropists living in Los Angeles.
 "Over the past four decades, the Broads have built two of the most prominent collections of postwar and contemporary art worldwide: The Eli and Edythe L. Broad Collection and The Broad Art Foundation.
 The collection includes more than 2,000 works by over 200 artists."
 This is quoted from their website which you must visit, https://www.thebroad.org/.